MahmoudHegazi/BigTv/README.md

 *  I closed this feature for adding series model to give a better user experience

-### If you wana download the full project  without images download BigTV.zip
+### If you wana download the full project  without images download bigtv_full.zip
 first things first Download vagrantfile and install gitbash on windows or terminal on mac and linux and run vagrant up and then vagrant ssh more details read about vagrant